RAKWireless/WisBlock/doc/Quick_Start/README.md

 RAK4631 is the WisBlock Core board which consists of nRF52840 and SX1262.
 It supports LoRa® and BLE functions, and supply a rich resource MCU so that you can program it if you want.

-WisBlock is not only functional test-ability product in product development verification stage, but also industrial products oriented to mass production.
+WisBlock is not only a functional test capable product in product development verification stage, but also industrial products oriented to mass production.
 It uses a high-speed connector to ensure the integrity of the signal.
 At the same time, it is equipped with fastening screw, which can be used in vibration environment.
 And WisBlock can be used reliably in various civil and industrial scenarios through rigorous reliability tests.

 WisBlock uses a compact stacked hardware design, which integrates various computing, connecting and sensor circuits in the size of 60*30mm.
 The compact size makes it easy for users to build in various customized housings to achieve complete products.
 RAK also have a series of housings for WisBlock modules, which can meet the requirements of various protection levels.